urbien/vortexhealing/README.md

 - [Reversing shortening of telomeres](https://www.facebook.com/groups/vortexhealers/posts/1061656497234298/)
 - [Improving heart performance and overal stamina](https://www.facebook.com/groups/vortexhealers/posts/1982412285158710)
 - [Optimizing glands](https://www.facebook.com/groups/vortexhealers/posts/964449080288374)
-- [Thymus activation]() (still searching for this post)
+- [Thymus activation](https://www.facebook.com/groups/vortexhealers/posts/3395590063840918/?comment_id=3395669413832983) (there were other comments / posts by Ric on FB group but I can't find them, after spending hours on this)
 - [Decreasing elevated blood pressure and sleep disruption](https://www.facebook.com/groups/vortexhealers/posts/3013750192024909)
 - [Healthspan genmods](https://www.facebook.com/groups/vortexhealers/posts/5159360644130509).
 Also see this [newer genmod intention](https://www.facebook.com/groups/vortexhealers/posts/4051276051605646/) that Ric discovered in 2021.
 - [Thymus activation](https://www.facebook.com/groups/vortexhealers/posts/3395590063840918/?comment_id=3395669413832983).
 Thymus may be key to longevity, see it discussed in my longevity review below.

 As with genmod for other non-age-related targets, we need consistent research and experimentation in this area.
 After all, average age of VortexHealing community member is quite high, as this type of inner work requires maturity.
 If we can address some of the aging procsses, we can do healing of many deseases before and even after they emerge.
 See my review on recent [longevity breakthroughs](https://github.com/urbien/longevity).
 Note for example, a recent thymus regrowth experiment which resulted in the whole-body rejuvenation.
-Ric did an activation of his thymus, inspired by such research.
+Ric did an activation of his thymus, inspired by such research (post is somewhere on FB Group..).

-# For VortexHealing practicioners
+# Help VortexHealing practitioners make a living
+VortexHealing is a healing art and many students are trying to make a living by offering help, and many of them are struggling to sustain themeselves.
+Below are some ideas on how technology and processes supported by technology might be of help:

 ## Modular site
 Most healers have no sites or have the rudimentary sites.
 Create a way to quickly customize a website with standard sections and tools, like these: